 How can DavidsonMorris help with disciplinary meetings?

-The right to be accompanied is just one legal aspect of the workplace disciplinary process.
-Employers must follow a fair and lawful procedure when taking disciplinary action against an employee.
-DavidsonMorris' employment lawyers are on hand to advise and guide through all manner of disciplinary issues.
+The right to be accompanied is just one legal aspect of the workplace grievance and disciplinary procedures.
+DavidsonMorris' employment lawyers are on hand to advise and guide through all manner of grievance and disciplinary issues.